peichenli3/peichenli3/README.md

 - 👋 Hi there, my name is Peichen Li.
 - 👀 I’m broadly interested in data science and financial economics.
-- 📫 if you would like to chat, feel free to send me an email via peichenli.finecon@gmail.com
+- 📫 if you would like to connect or chat, feel free to send me an email via peichenli.finecon@gmail.com

 <!---
 peichenli3/peichenli3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.